Skip to main content

 • Use AI for inspiration and first drafts.
 You own: balance, pacing, and "does this actually fun?"

 Procedural generation has been in games for decades.
 Rogue-likes, Minecraft, No Man's Sky.
 AI adds a new flavor: it can generate from natural language, adapt to context, and produce surprising combinations.
 It also produces a lot of garbage.
+Research: procedural content automation is high (up to 70% reduction in manual asset work); creative direction stays low—balance, pacing, and "does this feel right?" remain human.
 Your job is to filter and refine.

 What AI Can Generate